Hull Fair: Cancellations

 There was no fair from 1915 to 1918 due to the First World War.
-It was also not held between 1940 and 45 due to the Second World War.
-It was cancelled in 2020 due to the COVID-19 pandemic.
+It was almost cancelled in 1938 due to the Munich Crisis, but went ahead.
+The Fair was not held between 1939 and 1945, for the duration of the Second World War, when the fairground was used as a mooring point for barrage balloons, a military vehicle park, and a tank training ground.
+The Fair was cancelled in 2020 due to the COVID-19 pandemic.
 The fair returned in full under its established calendar in October 2021.

 Incidents

-A 17-year-old student was seriously injured in a fall from the Bomber ride, after not being properly fastened into her seat.
-The incident, which took place in October 2002, resulted in the student suffering head and spinal injuries, two broken legs, as well as an injured hip and pelvis.
+In 2002 a 17-year-old student was seriously injured in a fall from the Bomber ride, after not being properly fastened into her seat.
+The incident resulted in the student suffering head and spinal injuries, two broken legs, as well as an injured hip and pelvis.

-In October 2008, the elastic cord of a reverse bungee ride broke whilst it was in use.
+In 2008, the elastic cord of a reverse bungee ride broke whilst it was in use.
 Although people were on the ride when it happened, nobody suffered any injuries.

 On 13 October 2017, a fault with the Power Tower ride at Hull Fair left more than thirty riders, aged between nine and 60, trapped about 70 ft (21m) in the air for five hours.
 Firefighters had to use an aerial platform to rescue those stuck, and it was the third time that the ride had broken down since the fair had opened that year.
 Riders were given blankets to keep them warm and got off at approximately midnight.
-That same year, a video was uploaded online showing a young boy managing to climb over and stand on a safety chain used to pin back riders, whilst on the Meteorite ride.

 On 7 October 2019, a woman was flung from a ride, the Airmaxxx 360.
-The bar on her carriage failed and she was ejected from the ride, landing on a teenager boy and hitting another ride.
+The bar on her carriage failed and she was ejected from the ride, landing on a teenage boy and hitting another ride.
 She suffered non-life-threatening injuries to her face, abdomen, and leg, while the teenager suffered minor injuries to his foot.
 The two rides were taped off at the time of the incident and closed.